Organ Systems in Animals Online Test 9th Science Lesson 20 Questions in English

 Correct

-Explanation Internally the kidney consists of an outer dark region, the cortex and an inner lighter region, the medulla.
+Internally the kidney consists of an outer dark region, the cortex and an inner lighter region, the medulla.
 Both of these regions contain uriniferous tubules or nephrons.
 The medulla consists of multi-tubular conical masses called the medullary pyramids or renal pyramids whose bases are adjacent to cortex.
 On the inner concave side of each kidney, a notch called hilum is present through which blood vessels and nerves enter in and the urine leaves through the Ureter.
-Incorrect

-Explanation Internally the kidney consists of an outer dark region, the cortex and an inner lighter region, the medulla.
+Internally the kidney consists of an outer dark region, the cortex and an inner lighter region, the medulla.
 Both of these regions contain uriniferous tubules or nephrons.
 The medulla consists of multi-tubular conical masses called the medullary pyramids or renal pyramids whose bases are adjacent to cortex.
 On the inner concave side of each kidney, a notch called hilum is present through which blood vessels and nerves enter in and the urine leaves through the Ureter.

 -

-Question 83 of 11883.
-Question83.
-Which of the following statement about Ureters is correct? - Ureters are thin muscular tubes emerging out from the hilum
+- Ureters are thin muscular tubes emerging out from the hilum

 - The ureters carry urine from kidney to urinary bladder